 Stress is your body’s response to demanding circumstances.
 Working late hours?
 You’ll experience stress.
 Prepping for a big competition?
 Definitely stressful.
 Toddler throwing a tantrum?
 That’s no doubt stressful for both of you.
 When you’re stressed, your blood pressure goes up, your breathing and heart rate quicken.
 You also feel jittery and distracted.
-All this is useful if your stress is a result the big race you’re running, when you can put that energy to good use.
+All this is useful if your stress is a result of the big race you’re running when you can put that energy to good use.
 It’s less helpful if your stressor is a friend in need of patience and comfort.

 People who regularly put themselves into stressful circumstances on purpose (public speakers, for example) often learn how to channel that stress response for their own benefit.
 This does take practice over time.
 When stress goes from being an occasional experience to a chronic condition, health problems result.

 Anxiety, on the other hand, isn’t necessarily a reaction to circumstances.
 Most often, it’s related to anticipated future or potential stress.
 As with stress, anxiety isn’t necessarily an immediate health problem, although it’s unpleasant.
-Feeling a bit anxious about an upcoming exam, the imminent birth of a baby, or the quality of a presentation can give you a push to prepare as best you can.
+Feeling a bit anxious about an upcoming exam, the imminent birth of a baby or the quality of a presentation can give you a push to prepare as best you can.
 But anxiety becomes unhelpful when it is overwhelming, requiring you to focus all your energy on surviving your immediate feelings rather than addressing their roots.
-Pacing, nail biting, trembling, and vomiting are signs that anxiety is veering into unhelpful territory.
+Pacing, nail-biting, trembling, and vomiting are signs that anxiety is veering into unhelpful territory.
 Test anxiety, social anxiety, and decision anxiety are all common forms of anxiety.

 Anxiety disorder is the general name given to chronic, excessive anxiety in response to everyday situations.
 Anxiety disorders include